 If a journalist has responded, their message will appear on the next page.
 Before leaving the page, you should delete any replies.
 In the unlikely event that someone learns your codename, this will ensure that they will not be able to see the previous correspondences you had with journalists.

-After you delete the message from the journalist, make sure you see the below message.
+After you delete the reply from the journalist, make sure you see the confirmation message: “Reply deleted”.